Datastar

 h.Div({"class": "theme-root"}, ds.signal("theme", "'dark'"))# <div class="theme-root" data-signals:theme__case.kebab="'dark'"></div>signals(data, *, ifmissing=False)

-Initial JSON signals object from a dict, dataclass instance, or similar (data-signals).
+Patch several signals at once from a dict, dataclass, or similar object.

 h.Body(ds.signals({"count": 0, "open": False}), h.Main(...))# <body data-signals="{"count":0,"open":false}"><main>…</main></body>style(prop, expression)